neagualexa/LLM-nonogram-assistant/README.md

 - `/check_puzzle_meaning`: This route is used to check the meaning of a puzzle.
 - `/check_puzzle_progress`: This route is used to check the progress of a puzzle and allow an LLM to generate a progress-tailored hint to help the user.
 - `/clear_history`: This route is used to clear the chat history.
+- `/verbalise_hint`: This route forwards the text based hint to the Text-to-Speech server to vocalise it.

 ## Setup